DiscoverAll Things PixelGoogle AIPixel CameraHelp at HomeWellnessReviews & AwardsGift GuideNew to Pixel

 Keeping this data safe is critical.
 But there are situations when your data is especially vulnerable, such as when you’re using the Wi-Fi at an airport or coffee shop.

-Anytime you use your Google Pixel 8a, Pixel 8 or Pixel 8 Pro, your data is protected by the Google Tensor G3 chip and the certified Titan M2 security chip, providing multiple layers of security to help keep your personal info safe.
+Anytime you use your Google phone, your data is protected by the Google Tensor chip and the certified Titan M2 security chip, providing multiple layers of security to help keep your personal info safe.

-That includes being certified under Common Criteria, the gold standard for security hardware like credit card chips and SIM cards.2 Google also brings Protected Computing to features like Live Translate,3 and Smart Reply – so they can provide intelligent, personalised experiences right on your device, safely and without going to the cloud.
-Additionally, Protected Computing helps keep your health and wellness data private.
-For example, with your permission, cough and snore detection within Digital Wellbeing can help you understand the quality of your sleep by analysing audio during the night.4 That audio data is processed right on your Pixel.
+That includes being certified under Common Criteria, the gold standard for security hardware like credit card chips and SIM cards.2 Google also brings Protected Computing to features like Live Translate,3 spam detection in Messages,4 and Smart Reply – so they can provide intelligent, personalized experiences right on your device, safely and without going to the cloud.
+And with Google Pixel phones, Protected Computing helps keep your health and wellness data private.
+For example, with your permission, cough and snore detection within Digital Wellbeing can help you understand the quality of your sleep by analyzing audio during the night.5 That audio data is processed right on your Pixel.

 Of course, not everything can be processed on your device – like browsing the web.
 This is where a virtual private network, or VPN, comes in.
 Google offers VPN security as another layer of protection for your network traffic.
-VPN by Google One comes with Pixel 8 and Pixel 8 Pro at no extra cost, and is also available to anyone with an eligible Google One plan.1 Just activate it in the Google One app.
-With VPN by Google One built in, Pixel helps protect your online activity no matter what app or web browser you use.
+Unlike other phones, VPN by Google comes with Pixel phones at no extra cost, and is also available to anyone with a Pixel 7 or newer phone.1 With VPN by Google built in, Pixel helps protect your online activity no matter what app or web browser you use.

 But why are VPNs important, and when should you use them?
 We talked with two cybersecurity experts to understand how VPNs can help keep your online activity out of the hands of bad actors.